iPieter/DTAI-Stories/content/post/thomas-winters/computational_humor_mopjesbot/index.md

 ### Learning what constitutes a joke

-While it's great that we can already make computers generate jokes using templates and schemas, implementing these require a large amount of human effort.
+While it's wonderful that we can already make computers generate jokes using templates and schemas, implementing such joke generators requires a large amount of human effort.
-It's not really the machine gaining insights into humor, but rather the human giving the machine explicit insights into a specific type of joke.
+The computer is also not really gaining insights into humor itself, but rather the human giving the machine explicit insights into a specific type of joke.

 So, could it learn these insights by itself?
-That's one task we want to tackle in the future, which can be subdivided in multiple parts:
+This is one task we want to tackle in the future, which can be subdivided in multiple parts:
-  - can we automatically extract relations between words
+  - can we automatically extract meaningful relations between words of a good joke?
-  - can we then find out which are better by learning probabilities, with similar "nudging" functions?
+  - can we find out which jokes are better than others by learning probabilities, and use these to "nudge" the generators into generating better jokes?

 The former is something we have [explored in the past](https://www.researchgate.net/publication/325432136_Automatic_Joke_Generation_Learning_Humor_from_Examples), and are still actively investigating.
 The latter task could be achieve using preference learning.
-[Preference learning](https://en.wikipedia.org/wiki/Preference_learning) is a task where given a set of two data points, the algorithm has to guess which one is prefered by a human.
+[Preference learning](https://en.wikipedia.org/wiki/Preference_learning) is a task where given a set of two data points, the algorithm has to predict which one is preferred by a human.
-For this, a human first has to specify for many examples which one out of two possibilities they prefer.
-By just joining the attributes of the two data points and adding 0 if the left one is prefered and 1 otherwise, this become a binary classification problem.
-The trained model is then a comparator that can be used to sort lists of these data points, if the type of model is chosen correctly.

-For our case, this would mean that a model would learn which out of two jokes (or parameters to construct a joke) it would prefer.
-Since we know the rules constructing this joke, we could then derive information about which rules are causing better jokes in what situations.

-However, this is all still work for in the future.
+This could then be used to find optimal parameters to contruct a joke that a particular user or group of users might like.

+The future of automatic joke generation is thus exciting, and still full of opportunities.
+We can already create joke generation algorithms by hand and getting close to learn them automatically.
-For now, we will have to just keep on writing the joke generators ourselves, or just listen to pre-written jokes told by Siri.
+In the future, we might not need to listen to pre-written jokes told by Siri any more, and instead could enjoy personalised, generated humor.
+Or, as our algorithm might say:

+> It's a branch of artificial intelligence which uses computers in humor research and is a claim of questionable accuracy?
+>
+> Computational Rumor